vueui/router/README.md

 ```

 #### ```Router``` options object
 You can pass an optional ```options``` object as an option when instantiating the Router.
-These will all added to
+Those camel cased props will all added to
-the dynamic component that is switching the route components.
+the dynamic component that is switching the route components internally.

 ```js
 new Router({